taksug229/cancer-image-recognition/README.md

 ![ROC AUC](img/roc_auc.png)

 ### Precision-Recall Curve
 The graph below is my model’s Precision-Recall Curve.
 The area highlighted in red are all recalls >= 95%.
 As mentioned earlier, I’m building a model that has a recall of 95% or higher.
-Given that recall >= 95% threshold mark, the most liberal threshold I have for more my model is **0.022247791**.
+Given that recall >= 95% threshold mark, the most liberal threshold I have for my model is **0.17948207**.

 ![Precision-Recall Curve](img/pr_curve.png)

 ### F1 Score
 In order to confirm I was choosing the best threshold, I plotted all of the F1 scores.
 The area highlighted in red are all recalls >= 95%.
 Once my recall was above 95%, I wanted to choose a threshold that gave me the highest F1 score to keep balance of the image classification.
-The location on the orange star gave me the highest F1 score given that recall >= 95% with a threshold of **0.022247791** (same as the most liberal threshold).
+The location on the orange star gave me the highest F1 score given that recall >= 95% with a threshold of **0.17885771**.

 ![F1 Scores](img/f1.png)

 ### Confusion Matrix
-Using my final threshold of **0.022247791**, I’ve got my results as shown below.
+Using my final threshold of **0.17885771**, I’ve got my results as shown below.

 ![Final CNN](img/final_CNN.png)